-Temporary malfunctions may cause your Service Engine Soon light to illuminate.
+Temporary malfunctions may cause the light to illuminate.
 Examples are:

-- 1. The vehicle has run out of fuel.
-(The engine may misfire or run poorly.) - 2.
-Poor fuel quality or water in the fuel. - 3.
-The fuel cap may not have been properly installed and securely tightened.
+1. The vehicle has run out of fuel.

+2. Poor fuel quality or water in the fuel.

+3. The fuel cap may not have been properly installed and securely tightened.

 These temporary malfunctions can be corrected by filling the fuel tank with high quality fuel of the recommended octane and/or properly installing and securely tightening the gas cap.
-After three driving cycles without these or any other temporary malfunctions present, the Service Engine Soon light should turn off.
+After three driving cycles without these or any other temporary malfunctions present, the light should turn off.
 (A driving cycle consists of a cold engine startup followed by mixed city/highway driving.)
 No additional vehicle service is required.

-If the Service Engine Soon light remains on, have your vehicle serviced at the first available opportunity.
+If the light remains on, have your vehicle serviced at the first available opportunity.